5 Top Events in Mojácar for your 2024 holiday in Spain

 The fiesta is celebrated in two ways:

 The other way is to meet outside on the street (by the way, Andalusians spend half of their lives “en la calle”), normally on the market square of the village.
-This is where all people meet who want to spend the day figuring out what the villagers do.
+This is where all the people, who want to spend the day figuring out what the villagers do, meet.
 Or they bring their entire family along.
-A ginormous paella is served on the plaza behind the church in Mojácar.
+An enormous paella is served on the plaza behind the church in Mojácar.
 Bars around the square provide drinks.
-As the paella is offered free, you can well imagine, that there’s always quite an impressive queue as soon as the paella is served at 14:00 pm.
+As the paella is offered free, you can well imagine that there’s always quite an impressive queue as soon as the paella is served at 2:00 pm.
 For about two hours you can chat, gossip, have one or two beers and enjoy the paella.
 In general, it’s the same as celebrating with family and friends at home – nobody wants to break up the convivial get-together and, therefore, hours later you find yourself sitting in a bar with delicious tapas and more beer – or wine.
 Have I ever mentioned that people like to have a booze here 🙂

 Top Event 2: Romeria de San Isidro

 In mid-May, the Mojaqueros make a pilgrimage in honour of San Isidro to Sopalmo, a small hamlet located between Mojácar and Carboneras.
 This is the most important pilgrimage in our region and is very traditionally solemnised.
-A procession of floats and trailers richly decorated with flowers are followed by foot, car, motorbikes, and any other means of transport, you might happen to have.
-Needless to say, the happening is accompanied by both appropriate music as well as enthusiastic horn beeping.
+A procession of floats and trailers richly decorated with flowers are followed by foot, cars, motorbikes, and any other means of transport, you might happen to have.
+Needless to say, the happening is accompanied by both appropriate music and enthusiastic horn beeping.
 Once the procession has arrived in Sopalmo, family, and friends gather to feast on food and drinks that have been brought along.
-Celebrations including traditional music continue well into the night, with people dancing and laughing.
+Celebrations, including traditional music, continue well into the night, with people dancing and laughing.

 Top Event 3: Noche de San Juan